 Chocolate and flowers are the stereotypical gifts for Valentine’s Day, and I can understand why.
-I love chocolate (fair trade organic camino chocolate, to be exact).
+I love chocolate (fair trade organic chocolate, of course).
 And I love flowers.
-But I no longer love to get a bouquet of cut flowers, for several reasons (which I first discovered when writing my wishlist for Mother’s Day last year).
+But I rarely ask my husband for bouquets of cut flowers, for several reasons (which I first discovered when writing my previous wishlist for Mother’s Day).

 Here’s why NOT to buy flowers for Valentine’s Day (or any special occasion, really).

 1 – The flowers you’re sniffing are laden with chemical pesticides.

 Flower growers are “traditionally heavy users of farm chemicals, including some that are highly toxic or suspected to cause cancer” (National Wildlife Federation).
 There are no regulations about the amount of chemicals left on the flowers when they end up with the consumer – and since people don’t eat them, they probably don’t care to try to wash them off.
 And flower growers use heavy-duty pesticides because otherwise they may not be able to sell their flowers with blemishes or bugs on them.
 It’s a sad and vicious cycle.